 - whether any jobholders have been excluded from the certificate because they will clearly receive contributions of at least the minimum amount, and if so, their names and job roles

 - which set of alternative quality requirements is being used to certify

 - whether the test is to be applied proportionately because the scheme is a combination hybrid, and the proportion to be satisfied

 - whether the certificate has been amended, and if so, the period covered by the previous certificate.

-The DWP guidance on Certification contains a template (see Annex E in the link below) but the employer can develop their own as long as all the required information is contained in it.
+The DWP guidance on Certification contains a template (see Annex E in the link below) but the employer can develop their own if all the required information is contained in it.

-The certification is the responsibility of the employer although they can authorise someone else to sign it on their behalf (this would be determined in line with normal company authorisations).
-The person giving the certificate has to have regard to the guidance on certification mentioned above.
+The certificate is the responsibility of the employer although they can authorise someone else to sign it on their behalf (this would be determined in line with normal company authorisations).
+The person giving the certificate must have regard to the guidance on certification mentioned above.

 A certificate can be in force for any period up to 18 months.
 The start date of the certificate (the effective date) is the date at which earnings data checks and calculations should be done.
 The employer has one month from the effective date in which to complete the necessary checks and calculations and sign the certificate.
 The effective date of the first certificate would normally be the employer’s staging date.

 The expiry date of the certificate can normally be changed (provided it doesn’t extend the certification period beyond 18 months), but the revised end date must be after the date on which the amendment is made (in other words, it’s not possible to change an end date retrospectively).
 The end date should be altered if there is a change in circumstances which means that the employer is of the opinion that the certification test is no longer satisfied (this might be triggered, for example, by a change to the scheme benefit structure, contribution rates, or pay and reward structure).
 This wouldn’t prevent the employer going through a further certification process to cover a subsequent period.